 In Futurama we have Turanga Leela:

-By the time Futurama came along, audiences were already used to this dynamic in The Simpsons, with Marge and Lisa being the sensible characters of the show.
+By the time Futurama came along, its audience was used to this dynamic in The Simpsons, with Marge and Lisa being the sensible characters of the show.

 Old Tom is not the most congenial or mannerly cat, but his owner Angela Throgmorton loves him dearly.
 Even she will admit, however, that he’s been a bit of a pill lately.
 When she wins a vacation for one, Angela is pleased to inform Tom that he must stay home.
-She suggests he clean his room.
+She suggests he clean his room.from the Kirkus review

 But it doesn’t have to be like this.
-In Seinfeld we saw equal opportunity Assholery.
-We need that in children’s films, too.
+In Seinfeld we saw equal opportunity Assholery with Elaine Benes.
+We need that in children’s stories, too.